Growing Lavender From Seed: Helpful Tips From Germination To Harvest

 Lavender seeds know how to conserve energy.
 They wait for the right environment before they use all that potential for growing.
 These smart little seeds will wait for winter to be over before they send out new growth.

-So to successfully germinate lavender seeds, we have to mimic nature.
+So, to successfully germinate lavender seeds, we have to mimic nature.

 There are two simple ways to replicate nature and increase lavender seed germination - Cold Stratification and Winter Sowing.

 Cold stratifying is a way to force a winter season.
 To mimic winter, sprinkle lavender seeds onto a wet paper towel.
 Make sure the seeds are spread apart.
 Fold the towel and place it in a plastic bag.
-Then put the bag in the refrigerator for 3 to 4 weeks.
+Then, put the bag in the refrigerator for 3 to 4 weeks.
 Once the seeds have had their winter season, there are a couple of ways that you can get them to germinate.

 Option 1 is to place the plastic bag of seeds in a warm and sunny location.
 Once the seeds start sprouting, carefully take them off the paper towels and place the sprouts into the soil.
 Keeping the top green leaves above ground.

 You can also plant lavender directly into the soil in the fall and wait for it to sprout in the spring.
-Just remember to mark where you put the seeds, so you don’t mistake them for weeds.
+Just remember to mark where you put the seeds so you don’t mistake them for weeds.

-Once the seeds have sprouted, they need to stay warm and have lots of light.
+Once lavender seeds have sprouted, they need to stay warm and have lots of light.
 Grow lights can help.
-They need to be close, so hang them just a few inches above the seedlings.
-To keep lavender seedlings warm, place them near a heater or use a heating mat for a soil temperature between 70 and 80 degrees.
+They need to be close, so hang the lights just a few inches above the lavender seedlings.

 Although lavender grows well in arid climates, the seeds and seedlings need to stay moist until a more mature root system has developed.
 To keep in moisture, place clear plastic film or a dome over the pots.

-Lavender seedlings can be transplanted outdoors when they are around 3 inches high and all danger of frost has passed.
-First, acclimate them to outside temperatures.
+Wait until all danger of frost has passed, then acclimate them to outside temperatures.
 This hardening-off period will help them adjust to life outside.

 Since lavender repels pests from brassicas, it’s also a good companion plant for cabbage and broccoli.